Header-Bild

 I remain deeply grateful for the privilege of completing my doctoral studies at the Sorbonne in Paris.

 When I first entered the Cour d’Honneur on Rue de la Sorbonne, I immediately felt the presence of history.
-The statues of Victor Hugo and Louis Pasteur seemed to watch over the courtyard, and the atmosphere moved me deeply.
-For a moment I felt as if Marie Curie herself were passing by, a fleeting impression that captured the spirit of this remarkable place.
+The statues of Victor Hugo and Louis Pasteur seemed to watch over the courtyard; the atmosphere moved me deeply.
+For a moment I felt as if Marie Curie herself might pass by; a fleeting impression that captured the spirit of this remarkable place.
+The Sorbonne breathes history.
+In the Galerie des Lettres et des Sciences; in the Amphithéâtre Richelieu; and in the Grand Amphithéâtre, one can almost hear the echo of generations who have studied and taught there.

-There remains a quiet call to Sapere aude, dare to think; for me, Königsberg is more than an idea.
-It is my mother’s birthplace and, through my father’s West Prussian roots, part of my own heritage.
+There remains a quiet call to Sapere aude; dare to think.
+For me, Königsberg is more than an idea.
+It is my mother’s birthplace and, through my father’s West Prussian roots, part of my own heritage

 China has been one of the most formative experiences of my career.
 During the country’s economic opening, Shanghai was a place of creativity and transformation, full of energy and new possibilities.
 It remains the center of innovation that continues to inspire new ideas and global collaboration, and it has shaped my view of the world in profound ways.